 Structural diseases, or organic diseases, are characterized by structural changes within the body.
 Structural changes are called lesions.
 Until recently, lesions were visually identified, either by changes visible to the naked eye or changes visible through the light or electron microscope.
 With the advent of molecular medicine, health professionals also recognize lesions that occur at the level of proteins and genes.
 Three broad categories suffice to classify most structural diseases (Table 1-3).
-As with all classification schemes, there are always some items that do not fall easily into just one category, and some items are simply difficult to classify.
+As with all classification schemes, there are always some items that do not fall easily into just one category, and some items simply don't fit the classification scheme.
 Nevertheless, the scheme does capture most structural diseases, so it is useful to start sorting the vast numbers of diseases you will learn about.

 Genetic diseases are caused by abnormalities in the genetic makeup of the individual, either at the level of chromosomes, such as increased chromosome numbers or translocations, or at the genetic level, such as mutations.
-Developmental diseases are ones that developed during an individual's life in utero-in other words, during embryonic and fetal development.
-The range of genetic and developmental abnormalities is very broad, extending from deformities present at birth, to biochemical changes caused by genes but influenced by environment so that they appear later in life, such as diabetes mellitus.
+Developmental diseases are ones that originated during embryonic and fetal development.
+The range of genetic and developmental abnormalities is very broad, extending from deformities present at birth, to biochemical changes caused by genes but influenced by the environment so that they appear later in life, such as hemochromatosis.
+You will learn about genetic and developmental diseases in Chapter 6.